Annually, we fund general research through a competitive, peer-reviewed RFP process for projects ($30,000 - $150,000) consistent with our theme of:

-Improving mobility of people and goods to build strong communities
+Improving the mobility of people and goods to build strong communities.

 Faculty members and research faculty eligible to serve as Principal Investigators (PIs) at Portland State University, Oregon Institute of Technology, University of Arizona, University of Oregon, University of Utah, or University of Texas at Arlington may submit proposals.

 All proposers must first submit a proposal abstract online (http://ppms.trec.pdx.edu/).
 The abstract should consist of 1-2 paragraphs describing the project objectives and proposed methods.
 The abstract should also briefly explain how it fits the NITC theme.
 NITC will only accept proposals for projects for which the PI has submitted an abstract online.
 The abstract is used for two purposes: to make sure that the project fits the NITC theme, and to aid staff in identifying potential peer reviewers.
 A PI may decide for other reasons not to submit a proposal after submitting an abstract.
 However, a PI may not submit a proposal for which an abstract was not submitted.
 Abstracts are due March 29, 2019 at 5:00 PM PDT.

 Complete the proposal form and the Data Management Plan as a PDF and the budget form as an Excel spreadsheet and submit online (http://ppms.trec.pdx.edu/).
 Proposals are typically 10 to 12 pages long.
 Do not use prior year forms.

 - RFP issued: February 2019

 - Abstracts due: March 29, 2019, 5pm PDT

 - Proposals due: April 26, 2019, 5pm PDT